bqv/rc/README.md

-I tried to re-use profiles from upstreams like ubuntu, suse and various misc repos and googleable blogs, but often found them too lax, allowing stuff like "@{HOME}/** r", so I prefer to use them just reference, copying only the obvious and safe access lines from there, getting (or confirming) the rest from audit logs.
+I tried to re-use profiles from upstreams like ubuntu, suse and various misc repos and googleable blogs, but often found them too lax, allowing stuff like `@{HOME}/** r`, so I prefer to use them just for reference, copying only the obvious and safe access lines from there, getting (or confirming) the rest from audit logs.

 ### Important note